 "I don't know.
 That car.
-The sight of that car makes me feel sick."
+The sight of that car makes my feel sick."

 "Let's just go get Liza and your things and go home.
-Maddy's making a pot of soup tonight and some homemade bread."
+Maddy's making a pot of chicken soup tonight and some homemade bread."